 Alan Ladd was brought in to replace Cary Grant.
 The star is placid and passive, yet still an effective romantic hero.
 It’s said that Ladd hated the picture and his co-star, which seems odd, but there had to be some good reason; working in these beautiful places and being waited on hand and foot couldn’t have been that bad.
 In many shots with Loren, Ladd does appear to be standing on a box; his knees are closer to her hips than seems logical.
 We never see them standing on the same level.
 It’s too bad that cultural conventions saw taller women with shorter men as a turn-off.
 I would think that the arrangement would make Ladd seem even more virile.

 Clifton Webb is his usual elitist, disdainful self.
 Annoying at first, Clifton Webb’s Parmalee becomes almost charming when gently patronizing his unsophisticated partners on Hydra.
 He’s as laid back as a villain can get.
 At his most sinister, Parmalee is almost relaxing.
 When Parmalee makes the tangential remark about the bottom of the sea being as cold as the soup we almost expect Calder to say, ‘Come again?
 Can you make that death threat a little more understandable?’

 It’s refreshing to see a thriller of this kind not resort to open mayhem — it’s an Indiana Jones competition between gentlemen.
 But the plot does tend to sag in the middle.
 Phaedra is supposed to be pulling the wool over Calder’s eyes but he’s smart enough to figure out where the treasure is on his own.
 And we of course have no doubt that Phaedra will choose Calder as the better man.
 The show could easily lose twenty minutes without flinching.
 And it’s not the music and travelogue material that wants to go — the pace just needs a little picking up.
-Three years later Jules Dassin and Melina Mercouri would make a much bigger splash with Never on Sunday, its own collection of sentimental fantasies about Greece, far more adult and less travelogue-ish.
+Three years later Jules Dassin and Melina Mercouri would make a much bigger splash with Never on Sunday, with its own collection of sentimental fantasies about Greece, far more adult and less travelogue-ish.